Cloudxtreme/system-image/README.md

 - xorg

 ## Setup
-Download and run the arch linux mainline iso.
+Download the [arch linux mainline iso](https://www.archlinux.org/download/), run it within a Virtual Machine, or boot from USB.

 Install the dependencies for the `archiso` package:
 ```bash